-Walt Whitman, Leaves of Grass.
-Brooklyn, New York, 1855.
-First edition, purchased 1855.
+The library continued to grow.
+Smith noted in 1856 that the majority of the 18,000 volumes added since the appearance of the 1835 catalogue had been purchased with the annual payments of the members.
+The quality and comprehensiveness of the library acquisitions were maintained, a little bit of the best of everything, but an emphasis on history, biography, and travel, with a slowly increasing incursion of novels onto the shelves.
+American and foreign bestsellers, fiction and nonfiction, were ordered as a matter of course, but it is doubtful that any other library had the imagination - or the boldness - to buy when they were first published the then-little-regarded Moby Dick and Leaves of Grass.
+The Library Company did.
 Concern about the inadequacy of the Fifth Street building increased in pace with acquisitions.
 "Subscriptions for the erection of a Fire-Proof Building for the Library" were sought.
 The destruction of much of the Library of Congress made many institutions fire-conscious.
 By 1869 a substantial fund, including a legacy of almost \$50,000 from Joseph Fisher, had been raised; some lots were purchased in an attempt to assemble sufficient ground at the corner of Juniper and Locust Streets.

-One of the Library Company's treasures came to it in 1857 as a gift from George Mifflin Dallas, then American minister at the Court of St. James's.
-"One of the members of Parliament in looking over the rubbish of a City curiosity shop" brought him a view of the southeast prospect of Philadelphia painted by Peter Cooper about 1720 (see cover illustration).
+One of the Library Company's treasures came to it in 1857 as a gift from George Mifflin Dallas, then American minister at the Court of St. James.
+"One of the members of Parliament in looking over the rubbish of a City curiosity shop" brought him a view of the southeast prospect of Philadelphia painted by Peter Cooper about 1720.
 He sent the "antique daub" back to its place of origin, deprecating its value except as a curiosity.
 The Cooper view, now restored and framed, is one of the most valuable of all Philadelphia paintings, the oldest surviving canvas of any American city.
 Shortly before the Cooper view arrived, loss by theft had been noted.
 Books belonging to the Library Company were discovered at an auction, with the "labels partially erased or concealed," where they had been consigned by William Linn Brown.
 The book thief was the son of the author Charles Brockden Brown.
-The Directors promptly ordered that he be excluded from the library.
+The directors promptly ordered that he be excluded from the library.